Last week was my final week living in Singapore. I don’t plan on ever returning.

 Behind the curtains of the hawker stands and the brand new five billion dollar casino, there is a struggle in Singapore.
 A struggle that is constrained to the small boundaries of this city-state, but reflects issues rooted in the human experience.
 What happens when everything goes right?

 Singapore, in its current political state, has only been around for 50 years.
 In this short time, it has defied all odds, and become one of the worlds most outstanding countries.
 It leads the world in education, banking, and shipping, and has created an everyday existence of unrivaled cleanliness, safety and stability.
 In Singapore, even petty theft is uncommon.

 One answer is pride.
 Every student in Singapore starts their day by vocally and harmoniously declaring their pride in their country.
 Similarly, they start each class by verbally acknowledging their teachers.
 Unlike most schools, Singapore mandates curriculum on empathy and cultural understanding.
 The wars of foreign countries are studied in school so that the mistakes of others will not be repeated by Singaporeans.

-After graduating, every citizen is required to do active service in the military.
+After graduating, every male citizen is required to do active service in the military.
 Historically, Singapore hasn’t been a warring nation, so the excess manpower in the military is assigned to civil work.
 Again, pride is the outcome.

 In Singapore, people simply do as they should do.
 They actually follow the golden rule.

 Singapore was founded with an extreme sense of the necessity of survival.
 From the beginning, government officials declared that they would do whatever was necessary to survive as an independent nation.
 Whatever was necessary.

 The leaders of Singapore’s educational system saw the importance of math and science, and built a system almost exclusively around those two areas.
 The political leaders saw the benefits of being inclusive, and uninhibitedly opened the country’s borders to foreigners.
 The leaders understood the importance of tourism dollars, and literally added land to their island city-state in order to build a world class casino.